ISLAND WATERCOLOR INTENSIVE 2021

 We will have sole use of the Art Barn so will be able to keep our studio supplies set up as well as work outside of class time.
 Participants who would prefer to ride than walk out to the Art Barn will be able to catch a ride in the zip mobile.

-With a maximum number of 10 participants, this program is optimal for those who’ve had an introductory experience in drawing and/or watercolor or those who consider themselves at an immediate level, ready to take some risks!
+This program is optimal for those who’ve had an introductory experience in drawing and/or watercolor or those who consider themselves at an immediate level, ready to take some risks!
 Experienced watercolorists are welcome to join as well: they can revisit concepts and techniques, as well as focus on more independent work.
 Beginners can contact the program leader for info and pre-workshop guidance.
 All students will have access to private consultations as well as engaging and supportive group critiques.
 All are welcome!

 $395 per person